-However, these kinds of distributed systems suffer from different drawbacks.
+However, these kinds of distributed systems suffer from drawbacks.
 The integrity of each device that manages an individual must be verified to prevent identity theft by malicious devices.
-One of the main points of creating a decentralized system is that the user should be in charge of deciding where their personal data is stored.
-Thus, the user should be able to pick the most trustworthy provider.
 Stressing (hardware) requirements might favor fewer, big players who have the necessary resources, and therefore systems with fewer requirements will support a larger provider distribution.
 Since biometrics are one of the most privacy-sensitive data points and efficiency is crucial for the successful deployment of large-scale systems, this paper focuses on the computational complexity required for biometric authentication systems.